MalikIngham/python-graphql-practice/README.md

 # python-graphql-practice

+A project to get me familar with creating apis using graphql and flask.

 Create a new Python virtual environment and activate it

 ```
 virtualenv env